I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Buried Explosives World War I

 More than 100 years after World War I, thousands of unexploded shells and bombs are still being found in northeastern France and southern Belgium every year.
 Huge areas are deemed “No-Go” zones because of all the still-dangerous weaponry from the past waiting to claim a victim.

 It’s hard to grasp the magnitude of the shelling that took place on the battlefields of Flanders.
 In the week-long prelude to the Battle of the Somme in July 1916, the Allies fired 1,738,000 shells at German positions.
 That was just one of the many battles in the four-year-long conflict.

 It’s estimated that about 1.5 billion shells were fired by all sides during the Great War.

 According to the BBC “for every square metre of land in this vast region it is said that a tonne of explosives fell during World War I, and one shell in every four failed to go off.”

 Colline Gellard leads guided tours around the area where the Battle of the Somme took place.
 He told National Public Radio that unexploded shells are constantly working their way to the surface in farmer’s fields, “We call it the iron harvest . . . ” he says.

 In almost any area, people still pick up grenades, rifles, and the other material of war.
 “Sadly,” says Gellard, “we’re still digging up a lot of bodies.”
 Of course, they are skeletons now, but they are treated with dignity and given a proper burial.

 The Red Zone (Zone Rouge)

-There is so much unexploded ordinance that authorities have surrounded the area with fences and warning notices.
+There is so much unexploded ordnance that authorities have surrounded the area with fences and warning notices.
 Nevertheless, some people still think it’s a good idea to wander about in the forested wasteland.